IlyaLab/kramtools/pairwise/README.rst

        information made available by the statistical test (e.g. number of ties in rank data, or number of empty cells in a contingency table).

-For example, "<>f p%.3f" specifies printing of *both* feature names as well as the covariate p-value with 6 decimal places.
-Given a single 'p' as the argument to the --format option causes pairwise to emit nothing but the covariate p-value.
+For example, "<>f p%.5f" specifies printing of *both* feature names as well as the covariate p-value with 5 decimal places.
+A single 'p' as the argument to the --format option causes pairwise to emit nothing but the covariate p-value in a default floating-point format (exponential).

 **Some fields are not yet implemented, and will report as much if used.**